kriskros341/RawSocketHTTPServer/README.md

 The library gives access to a Server class that takes care of all the communication asynchronously.
 It doesn't require user to know anything about networking, while also providing near total control.

-It's simplistic, unopinionated API is inspired by tools I use, like Tornado (class handlers), NodeJS HTTP module and FastAPI (very simple function handlers, middleware model).
+Its simplistic, unopinionated API is inspired by tools I use, like Tornado (class handlers), NodeJS HTTP module and FastAPI (very simple function handlers, middleware model).

 Provided demo serves as a template for implementing own endpoints.
 It uses PostgreSQL, but can be adjusted to any database, whether SQL or NoSQL.
 The server is totally db-agnostic.